 3. On Choose Action tab, select Merge and click Next.

 4. On Configure Disk sub tab, select To the parent virtual hard disk option and click Next.

 5. Review the Summary and click Finish to start merging.

 How to delete AVHDX file Hyper-V via PowerShell

 Power off the target Hyper-V VM, launch Windows PowerShell, and run the following command to merge the AVHDX file:

 Merge-VHD -Path ' C:\Users\Public\Documents\Hyper-V\Virtual hard disks\windemo_7A8CAE52-C2BC-48A0-844A-477FE3879B96.avhdx'

-If you find that there are Hyper-V AVHDX files in the VM folder but no snapshot on that VM, you may need to delete them manually, but properly.
+If you find that there are Hyper-V AVHDX file but no snapshot on that VM, you may need to delete them manually, but properly.
 In this article, I introduced 2 ways to delete/merge AVHDX file to the original VM.

-Keep a good backup of the VM data is always a reliable insurance.
-Here I recommend you AOMEI Cyber Backup, a professional backup software that allows you to cover multiple VMs in one backup task.
+Keep a good virtual machine backup is always a reliable insurance.
+Here I recommend you AOMEI Cyber Backup, a professional and free backup software that allows you to cover multiple VMs in one backup task.
 In addition, you can create sub-accounts with limited privileges to avoid mis-operations.